James Dale (activist): BSA v. Dale

 The majority opinion held that the First Amendment right to freedom of "expressive association" allows a private organization like the BSA to exclude members who they feel would express a viewpoint that is contrary to the organization's mission.
 The Scout Oath and Scout Law set forth central tenets, including that a Scout must be "clean" and "morally straight".
 The BSA maintained that homosexuality was unclean and immoral, and therefore the presence of an openly gay scout would be contrary to the group's cause.

 In their dissenting opinion, the minority held that the ban on gay Scouts did not follow from its founding principles, and Scout Law says nothing on matters of sexuality.
-They noted that Scout policy discourages Scoutmasters to engage in any discussion of sexual issues, so it should make no difference what that Scoutmaster's sexual orientation might be, and society's longstanding history of prejudice against gays and lesbians would be aggravated by the "creation of a constitutional shield".
+They noted that Scout policy discourages Scoutmasters to engage in any discussion of sexual issues, so it should make no difference what that Scoutmaster's sexual orientation might be, and society's longstanding history of prejudice against gay and lesbian people would be aggravated by the "creation of a constitutional shield".

 Post decision

 In 2001, he appeared in the documentary Scout's Honor and relayed his experience with the scouts and his court case.

-In 2012, the BSA reaffirmed their ban on gays from membership in the organization.
+In 2012, the BSA reaffirmed their ban on gay people from membership in the organization.

-Dale continues to maintain that the BSA policy on gays is a question of civil rights on which there can be no compromise: "In order for scouting to regain its relevancy and be on the right side of history, there can be no halfway".
+Dale continues to maintain that the BSA policy on gay people is a question of civil rights on which there can be no compromise: "In order for scouting to regain its relevancy and be on the right side of history, there can be no halfway".

 On May 23, 2013, the BSA's National Council approved a resolution to remove the restriction denying membership to youth on the basis of sexual orientation alone effective January 1, 2014.
 The ban on gay adult scout leaders remained in effect.
 On May 21, 2015, BSA National President Robert Gates stated that the "status quo [ban on gay adult leaders] in [the BSA] movement's membership standards cannot be sustained" and that he would no longer seek to revoke the charters of chapters that accept gay adult leaders.

+In 2015, the BSA removed its overarching ban on gay people from serving as Scout leaders and employees, but still allowed individual Scout troops chartered by religious organizations to exclude individuals from leadership positions based on sexual orientation.